Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: Introduction

 The plan of this article is as follows.
-Section \ref{Sec_functional-setting} sets up the functional framework used in this article, where in particular the main properties of the topology built from any member $\Phi \in K$ are derived with a particular attention to closure properties and convergence in that topology of sequences in Hom($F$); cf Propositions \ref{Thm_Closure1} and \ref{Thm_Closure2}.
-Section \ref{Sec_Fixed_Pt_Thm} establishes a fixed point theorem, Theorem \ref{Thm_fixed-point}, for mappings acting on Hom($F$), when this last one is endowed with the topology discussed in Section \ref{Sec_functional-setting}.
-In section \ref{Sec_main_thm} the main theorem of conjugacy, Theorem \ref{THM_conjug}, is proved based on Theorem \ref{Thm_fixed-point} applied to the conjugacy operator, where the contraction property is shown to be conditioned to a generalized eigenvalue problem of type \eqref{System_cohomo_intro}.
-This related generalized eigenvalue problem for the Koopman operators associated with the conjugacy problem is then discussed in Section \ref{SEC_COHOM_discussion} where in particular connections with relatively recent results about Schr\"oder equations and Abel equation are established.
-The results obtained here were motivated in part by \cite{TOPOChek_al06} where some of the results derived in that work where conditioned to a conjugacy problem on non necessarily compact manifold.
+Section \ref{Sec_functional-setting} sets up the functional framework used in this article, where in particular the main properties of the topology built from any member $\Phi \in K$ are derived with particular attention to closure properties and convergence in that topology of sequences in Hom($F$); cf Propositions \ref{Thm_Closure1} and \ref{Thm_Closure2}.
+Section \ref{Sec_Fixed_Pt_Thm} establishes a fixed point theorem, Theorem \ref{Thm_fixed-point}, for mappings acting on Hom($F$), when this {\jr group} is endowed with the topology discussed in Section \ref{Sec_functional-setting}.
+In section \ref{Sec_main_thm} the main theorem of conjugacy, Theorem \ref{THM_conjug}, is proved based on Theorem \ref{Thm_fixed-point} applied to the conjugacy operator, where the contraction property is shown to be {\jr related to the existence of a common generalized eigenfunction $\Phi$ of a generalized eigenvalue problem of type \eqref{System_cohomo_intro}}.
+This related generalized eigenvalue problem for the Koopman operators associated with the conjugacy problem is then discussed in Section \ref{SEC_COHOM_discussion} where{\jr ,} in particular{\jr ,} connections with relatively recent results about {\mk functional equations such as the} Schr\"oder equations and {\mk the} Abel equation are established. {\mk Concluding remarks regarding the possible extensions of the present work are presented in Section 5.} The results obtained {\mk in the present study} were motivated in part by \cite{TOPOChek_al06}, where {\mkk results are derived for the conjugacy problem on not necessarily compact manifolds}. {\mk Connections with topological equivalence problems between periodic vector fields and autonomous ones as considered in \cite{TOPOChek_al06}, will be discussed elsewhere. }